xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 ==================

 $and{...}
-	logical shortcutting and of its arguments - evaluates arguments until it finds an empty one (and returns "") or has evaluated them all (returns "true")
+	logical short-cutting "and" of its arguments - evaluates arguments until it finds an empty one (and returns "") or has evaluated them all (returns "true")